mata-man/yii2-highlight-search/README.md

 # yii2-highlight-search
-<p>An alternative to ctrl+f, this adds this functionality to your website with additional callbacks.
+<p>An alternative to ctrl+f, this adds functionality to your website with an additional callback after each button click.
-This repo uses the highlight plugin of <a href="http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html">Johnn Burkhard.</a></p>
+This repo uses the highlight plugin of <a href="http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html">Johnn Burkhard.</a> When search is made it will use jQuery animate() to scroll the element with the desired class.
+Next and prev buttons will scroll the element up and down to the other matches.</p>